STIMW - The Sanskrit Tradition in the Modern World

 The 35th Annual STIMW Symposium

-Proposals are now being invited for this year’s Symposium.
-STIMW papers are presented by leading scholars in the field as well as by research students.
-They are sent to participants in advance, so that they can be read and discussed in detail.
+This year’s STIMW programme and abstracts are now available below.
+STIMW offers a forum for the discussion of papers on varied aspects of Indian religions.
+Papers have been presented by leading scholars in the field as well as by research students.
+Papers are sent to participants in advance, so that they can be read and discussed in detail.
 They are available to those who cannot attend for a small charge.

 For further information about STIMW, please contact:

 Dr Jacqueline Suthren Hirst

 Religions and Theology

 For further information or to join the STIMW mailing list, please email firstname.lastname@example.org.

 - Programme for STIMW 2015